 - Ribbon

 Start off by making a wreath shape with your cardboard.
 I used cardboard to give it some more structure but you could make this without a backing if you like.
-The cardboard also gives you a place to put the year and the person who made the ornament if you are going to be giving it away or using it in a swap.
+The cardboard also gives you a place to put the year and the name of the person who made the ornament if you are going to be giving it away or using it in a swap.

-I started off by placing one round of balls on the cardboard and then started to fill in the space and add some hight to the wreath with another round.
+I started off by placing one round of balls on the cardboard and then started to fill in the space and add some height to the wreath with another round.
 Be careful that you don’t burn yourself with the glue as it works it way through the project.

 Once you are finished you will need a way to hang it on your tree.
 I put a piece of ribbon around the whole thing and tied a knot to give it a place to hang on my tree.
 Then I took another piece of the same ribbon and tied a bow to give it the true wreath look.
 Try putting in small knitting needs or use yarn to attach it to the tree.